Parental Responsibility in the United Kingdom

 - Apply for a passport

-- Make decisions about the child's religion and upbringing
+- Make decisions about religion and upbringing

-- Mothers — always, automatically
+- Mothers — always, automatically.

 When does it apply?